Chatcola-com/chatcola/README.md

         ├────/privkey.pem   // <-------------------------
 ```

 ## You've gone a long way!
-There's one last thing, you'll need an environment variable file, create a `production.env` file in `assets`:
+There's one last thing, you'll need an environment variable file, head over to the `production.env` file in `assets` directory

 ```filesystem
 your-directory/